typecasted/Rust-Basics/Chapter_1_Hello_Rust/hello_rust/hello_rust.md

 5. And it will prompt the output "Hello, Rust!" on the screen.

-==! if anyone wants to add "How to run a Rust program" for mac and linux pls feel free to add==
+**! if anyone wants to add "How to run a Rust program" for mac and linux pls feel free to add !**